-As we show in Appendix B, dimensionality reduction using iSTAC analysis is asymptotically optimal if the response nonlinearity is a ratio-of-Gaussians.
-That is, for responses generated by an ROG model, iSTAC analysis performs a maximum likelihood (ML) estimate of the model parameters.
-This generalizes the optimality conditions for STA and STC analysis: The STA is an ML estimate when the response nonlinearity is exponential (i.e. P and Q have identical covariance but differ in mean); and, as shown here, STC analysis corresponds to ML estimation when the nonlinearity is the ratio of two zero-mean Gaussians (P and Q have the same identical means but differing covariance) (Paninski, 2004).
-Thus, iSTAC analysis combines the optimality of STA and STC.
-It is also consistent and unbiased under the same conditions as STA and STC analysis, meaning that it converges to the correct subspace whenever the raw stimulus is Gaussian and the nonlinearity affects the mean and/or variance of the STE.
-The ratio-of-Gaussians description also provides an important litmus test for the possible sub-optimality of these moment-based approaches.
-If the estimated nonlinearity is poorly fit by a ratio-of-Gaussians, there may be a significant statistical advantage to dimensionality-reduction techniques that are sensitive to higher-order moments (e.g. (Paninski, 2003; T. Sharpee et al., 2004)).
+As we will show in Appendix B, dimensionality reduction using iSTAC analysis is asymptotically optimal if the response nonlinearity is an ROG.
+Specifically, for responses generated by an ROG model, iSTAC analysis performs a maximum likelihood (ML) estimate of the model parameters.
+This generalizes the optimality conditions for STA and STC analysis: The STA is an ML estimate when the response nonlinearity is exponential (i.e., P and Q have identical covariance but differ in mean; Paninski, 2004) and, as shown here, STC analysis corresponds to ML estimation when the nonlinearity is the ratio of two zero-mean Gaussians (P and Q have the same mean but differing covariance).
+Thus, iSTAC analysis generalizes the optimality of STA and STC.
+It is also consistent and unbiased under the same conditions as STA and STC analysis, meaning that it converges to the correct subspace whenever the raw stimulus is Gaussian and the nonlinearity affects STE's mean, variance, or both.
+The ROG description also provides an important litmus test for the possible suboptimality of these moment-based approaches.
+If the estimated nonlinearity is poorly fit by an ROG, there may be a significant statistical advantage to dimensionality-reduction techniques that are sensitive to higher order moments (e.g., Paninski, 2003; Sharpee et al., 2004).

-Extension: analysis of space-time separable models
+Extension: Analysis of space-time separable models

 Finally, the iSTAC framework can be extended to incorporate additional constraints on the filters recovered, which we illustrate with an application to a model with space-time separable elements.
-Fig. 8D and E illustrate one motivation for this approach: the spatial and temporal sections of the iSTAC filters estimated for the RGC cell (Fig. 6, blue traces) exhibit only a small number of distinct profiles, suggesting that we can reduce model complexity by using only a small number of spatial and temporal waveforms.
+Figures 8D and E shows an example of this approach: The spatial and temporal sections of the iSTAC filters estimated for the RGC cell (Figure 6, blue traces) exhibit only a small number of distinct profiles, suggesting that we can reduce model complexity by using only a small number of spatial and temporal waveforms.

-A space-time separable filter is one that can be specified as the outer product of a temporal filter \mathbf{h} and a spatial filter \mathbf{g} :
+A space-time separable filter is one that can be specified as the outer product of a temporal filter h and a spatial filter g: